copyrite/LwotcMinimalText/XComGame.md

 ## Manual Override
 Lowers all ability cooldowns on a selected ally soldier by up to 3 turns.
-* Use the allies' abilities early and often to take full advantage of Manual Override.
-* Costs 1 action.
+* {% 1AP NTE %}
 * {% COOLDOWN %}
+* TODO: Action cost?

 ## Marauder
-Your standard shots no longer end the turn.
+Your standard shots no longer end your turn.

 ## Mayhem
-Gain 25% bonus damage against enemies who attempt to move when suppressed.
+25% more damage with attacks that trigger when a target you are suppressing moves.

 ## Mechanical Chassis
 You are immune to fire and poison.

 ## Medical Protocol
-Use your GREMLIN to heal or stabilize an organic ally remotely. +1 charge per equipped medikit.
+Use your GREMLIN to heal or stabilize an organic ally. +1 charge per equipped medikit.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
 * Healed HP improves with GREMLIN tier.

 ## Momentum